Moon’s first wife, Seon-gil Choi, and Pastor Deok-jin Kim interviewed

 She even revealed the interesting story of how those around Moon have misrepresented his academic record as a “graduate from Waseda University” to encourage her to marry him.

 Mrs. Seon-gil Choi was born into a wealthy farmer’s family in Jeong-ju, now in North Korea, in 1924.
 She was 21 when World War II ended.
-It was around that time that she was presented with an opportunity for a formal introduction to a prospective marriage partner, the 25 year old Sun Myung Moon.
+When she was 18 she was presented with an opportunity for a formal introduction to a prospective marriage partner, the 24 year old Sun Myung Moon.
 He was from the town of Jeong-Ju, the same as her.
 He was said to be “a graduate from Waseda University.”
 She related, “A matchmaker arranged the meeting with Moon.
 There he told me that he had graduated from Waseda University.
 Also, I had a favorable impression of his appearance, unlike that of now.”

 At that time in Korea, it was said that any Korean who had graduated from Waseda University was considered to be among the very elite.
 According to the brief biography of Sun Myung Moon in the literature of the UC of Japan, it was written that he had been “admitted to the School of Electrical Engineering in the Department of Science and Engineering, at Waseda University.”
 However, since 1974 his academic record had been reported to have been a fraud.